Memory Foam or Orthopedic Mattress – Which one to buy?

 - Whenever you opt to buy just make sure that you get the right one with the top-notch quality because the mattress made from several films of cells provide great density and comfort.

 - Gets too hot while asleep.
 These days some companies offer memory foam which have Open-cell structure which allows for easy flow of air throughout the mattress.

 - A little expensive.

-For those who have joint or spine problem or suffer from unbearable back pain should go for the orthopaedic mattress.
+For those who have joint or spine problem or suffer from unbearable back pain should go for the orthopedic mattress.

 - The first primary quality of the mattress is that it supports your upper and lower back.

-- The support layer of an Orthopaedic mattress should be firm.
+- The support layer of an Orthopedic mattress should be firm.
 It could either be made of High density foams or even springs such as pocket or bonnell springs.

 - The comfort layer on the other hand should be relatively less firm (medium firmness) in order to support your shoulders and buttocks.